fatihtepe/MyDevOps/InterviewQA.md

 Both declarative and scripted pipelines are a great way of building deployment pipelines but nowadays, the declarative pipeline is a more preferred way to write a pipeline.
 You can leverage the benefit of scripted pipeline in a declarative pipeline using Script step but not vice versa.

+- Declarative Pipeline is a more recent feature of Jenkins Pipeline which provides richer syntactical features over Scripted Pipeline syntax.
+It is designed to make writing and reading Pipeline code easier.

+- Scripted Pipeline starts with node block and is expressed in groovy language. so programming flexibilities are available in the scripted pipeline

 ## [Git Clone vs Fork in GITHUB](https://chedyhammami.medium.com/git-clone-vs-fork-in-github-610f158d61e3)